songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

 This process can last for some time depending on your internet connection and if the image is already available locally.

 {{% alert title="Note" color="info" %}}
-If you want to create your own container images and use them with kubernetes, you definitely should have a look at [these best practices](https://docs.openshift.com/container-platform/latest/openshift_images/create-images.html) and apply them.
+If you want to create your own container images and use them with Kubernetes, you definitely should have a look at [these best practices](https://docs.openshift.com/container-platform/latest/openshift_images/create-images.html) and apply them.
 This image creation guide may be for OpenShift, however it also applies to Kubernetes and other container platforms.
 {{% /alert %}}

 ### Creating Kubernetes resources